KungFu-Kenny/pydio_8_docker/README.md

      - hostname : database ( can be changed in docker-compose.yml file `container_name:`)
      - name: pydio
      - user: root
-     - password: example ( can be changed in docker-compose.yml file)
+     - password: pydio ( can be changed in docker-compose.yml file)

 ...